chrisruis/SARS-CoV-2_lineage_spectra/README.md

 These analyses follow the paper [A lung-specific mutational signature enables inference of viral and bacterial respiratory niche](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.001018) and the associated repository [here](https://github.com/chrisruis/SARS-CoV-2_spectra)

-## G-to-T mutations
+## Analyses of emerging and recently dominant Omicron lineages

 The level of G-to-T mutations within a mutational spectrum has [been linked with the major replication niche(s) of SARS-CoV-2, other viruses and bacteria](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.001018).
+Viruses that replicate in the lung show higher levels of G-to-T mutations than viruses that replicate in the upper respiratory tract.
+Omicron replication is largely restricted to the upper respiratory tract so the major Omicron lineages BA.1, BA.2, BA.4 and BA.5 have lower levels of G-to-T mutations than the Alpha, Beta, Gamma and Delta variants which additionally replicate in the lung.

-The level of G-to-T mutations may therefore help infer replication niches.
+We can therefore use the level of G-to-T mutations to help infer replication niches.
+In this repository, I calculate the level of G-to-T mutations in emerging SARS-CoV-2 lineages and compare this with earlier lineages.

 This plot shows the proportion of G-to-T mutations amongst major SARS-CoV-2 lineages:

 <img src="./figures/G_T_23_11_2023_tree.png" width = "700">

-The level of G-to-T mutations within recent dominant Omicron lineages has remained low, similar to early Omicron lineages.
+The level of G-to-T mutations within emerging and recently dominant Omicron lineages has remained low, similar to early Omicron lineages.
 This supports recent Omicron lineages continuing to replicate predominantly within the upper respiratory tract.

-Note the confidence intervals for BA.2.86 are currently wide due to a small number of sampled mutations.

 ## Current SARS-CoV-2 lineage spectra